 6. Alcalá de Henares

 Alcalá de Henares has received a World Heritage City status in 1998.
 It is located to the East and is the third most populated municipality in the Community of Madrid.
 It is the birthplace of Cervantes and while there you simply have to visit Plaza de Cervantes, Corral de Comedias, Cathedral of the Saints Children, and Archbishop’s Palace.

 Using Abono Joven you can get there by Cercanías from the Atocha Station with line C2.

 7. San Lorenzo de El Escorial

 San Lorenzo de El Escorial was a real summer residence halfway between Madrid and La Granja de San Ildefonso.
 It was founded in the time of Carlos III and houses the Monastery of San Lorenzo de El Escorial and the Royal Site of the same name.
 Like many of the places on this list, it was declared World Heritage by Unesco, in 1984.
-It presents a large number of monuments of that time, which today has been reconverted giving place to a city full of charm, cultural atmosphere and leisure options.
+It presents a large number of monuments of that time, which today have been reconverted giving place to a city full of charm, cultural atmosphere, and leisure options.

 To get there you can take the Cercanías line C8A from Chamartín Station or the line bus 661 or 664 from Las Rozas for free with the Abono Joven.

 Buitrago de Loyoza has a beautiful view of the formations created on its way through the Lozoya River.
 If you want to relax amongst the breathtaking mountain views, Lozoya will have what you need.
 Its unbeatable scenery hides a village with the largest natural pool in Spain, sports courts, children’s areas, and a botanical garden in the Recreational Area of Riosequillo.
 To get to Buitrago de Loyoza you’ll have to take the bus 191 from the Castellana district of Madrid.